ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 ARTICLE V: MEETINGS OF MEMBERS

 Section 1.
 Meetings.
-Meetings of the membership may be held at a time and date specified by the Board of Directors.
+The Annual Meeting of Members will be scheduled to take place in conjunction with the International Conference each year.
+Additional meetings of the membership may be held at a time and date specified by the Board of Directors.
 Special meetings of the membership may be called by the Chair of the Board, or shall be called by the Chair upon the written request of ten percent (10%) of the voting members or 500 voting members, whichever is greater.

 Section 2.
 Notice.
 Written or printed notice, stating the time, day and place of the meeting shall be mailed or communicated electronically to the last recorded contact information of each member at least thirty (30) days prior to the date of the meeting.
 In the case of a special meeting, the notice shall also state the purpose or purposes for which the meeting is called.